 The keys to a good Coming Soon page

 At the end of this article, you will be able to choose the plugin that suits you best.

-It will allow you to create a personalized page that will be displayed to visitors of your website/blog.
+You'll be able to create a customized page that will be displayed to visitors of your website/blog.

 That's great.
 But concretely, what should you put on this page?

 - A launch date: you can use a countdown timer for this.

 - Icons pointing to your social networks to encourage sharing.

 - An opt-in form to generate leads (potential customers).